mpv-player/mpv/DOCS/interface-changes.rst

         - using "strong" gapless audio (--gapless-audio=yes) can fail if the audio formats are not convertible (such as switching between PCM and AC3 passthrough)
+        - if filters do not pass through PTS values correctly, A/V sync can result over time
     - remove out-format sub-parameter from "format" audio filter (no replacement)
     - --lavfi-complex now requires uniquely named filter pads.
 In addition, unconnected filter pads are not allowed anymore (that means every filter